ahlatimer/ca_ching/README.md

 ### Order

-Order is not currently supported, although there will be some order semantics in the next version.
+Order is not currently supported, although there will be some order functionality in the next version.

 ### Composite keys and queries against multiple fields